nginx/unit-docs/source/configuration.rst

 Matching Conditions
 ===================

-Conditions in a :samp:`match` object define patterns to be compared to the requests' properties:
+Conditions in a :ref:`route step <configuration-routes-step>`'s :samp:`match`
+object define patterns to be compared to the requests' properties:

 .. list-table::
    :header-rows: 1